 river overflows, or heavy rain) falls outside their scope.

-Even if a hurricane causes the flooding, as is common in
+Even if a hurricane causes flooding, as is common in

-Gulfport, your homeowners policy might cover wind damage to your roof but won’t
+Gulfport, your homeowners' policy might cover wind damage to your roof, but it won’t

 touch the water that rises from below.